Head and Neck Cancer Research

 FDA Approves Pembrolizumab for Head and Neck CancerPosted: August 24, 2016

-The approval is for patients with recurrent or metastatic head and neck squamous cell carcinoma that has continued to progress despite standard treatment with chemotherapy.
+FDA granted pembrolizumab an accelerated approval for patients with recurrent or metastatic head and neck cancer that has continued to progress despite standard treatment with chemotherapy.

 PET-CT–Guided Surveillance May Reduce Need for Surgery in Some Patients with Advanced Head and Neck CancerPosted: May 20, 2016